Security Comparison

 Security comparison

 Dify is a standard web application with conventional security practices.
 It runs behind a web server, uses database authentication, and follows typical application security patterns.
 For most chatbot and RAG use cases, this is perfectly adequate.
 The attack surface is that of a standard web app: exposed HTTP endpoints, database connections, and API keys stored in environment variables.
+Dify stores LLM provider API keys in its database, and users access the platform through a traditional web login.
 OpenClaw operates differently because it is an autonomous agent with access to tools, browsers, and external services.
-This power requires specific hardening: the gateway must bind to localhost only, no ports should be publicly exposed, tool execution needs sandboxing policies, and credentials must be isolated from the agent's filesystem.
-ClawTrust applies seven security layers automatically: outbound-only encrypted tunnels, LUKS2 disk encryption, an encrypted credential vault, container sandboxing, runtime EDR monitoring, automated health checks, and strict network isolation.
-Unmanaged OpenClaw instances are frequently found exposed on Shodan with open gateway ports, which is exactly what ClawTrust prevents.
+An OpenClaw agent can execute shell commands, write files, browse the web, and interact with external APIs.
+This power requires specific hardening that Dify's standard web security model does not address.
+The gateway must bind to localhost only.
+No ports should be publicly exposed.
+Tool execution needs sandboxing policies.
+Credentials must be isolated from the agent's filesystem so a compromised agent cannot read API keys directly.
+The real-world risk is not theoretical.
+Over 42,000 unmanaged OpenClaw instances have been found exposed on Shodan with open gateway ports.
+An exposed OpenClaw gateway gives an attacker full access to the agent's tools, including shell execution and file system access.
+Dify does not carry this risk because it does not give the AI autonomous tool access at the same level.
+ClawTrust applies seven security layers automatically: outbound-only encrypted tunnels (zero public ports), LUKS2 disk encryption at rest, an encrypted credential vault, container sandboxing with resource limits, runtime EDR monitoring that detects anomalous behavior, automated health checks every 15 minutes, and strict network isolation.
+These layers exist specifically because OpenClaw's capabilities demand them.

 Total cost of ownership